 Nominations open

-We have two vacancies available for FLUG officers; one to replace Martin who has moved abroad and an additional new post.
-All officers are welcome to contribute to all parts of FLUG's work.
-In particular, we are looking to arrange the next face-to-face meeting.
-We actively encourage early career scientists and radiographers to apply.
+We have one FLUG officer post coming up for re-election.
+Nominations are open to all FLUG members.
 If you'd like to know more about management of FLUG or the projects you could be involved with please get in touch.
 If you'd like to apply email nominations@flug.org.uk with the name and email address of the nominee along with about 100 words about the nominee's experience....

 Read More